theodi/R-projects/csv-stats/the_status_of_csvs_on_data.gov.uk.md

 7. And many more.

 ## Size

-The vast majority of CSV files is between 1 kb and 1 mb in size.
+The vast majority of CSV files is between 1kb and 1mb in size.
+The largest file on data.gov.uk is at the moment the complete data of the Land Registry Price Paid Data with 3.2gb.

 ##### Figure 2.
 Histogram of the size of CSVs
 ![size-histogram](https://raw.github.com/theodi/R-projects/master/csv-stats/graphics/histogram-size-of-csvs.png)